Use Your Paycheck Wisely

-- a.
-Sometimes you can wear things more than once--PJ's, outer clothes like sweat shirts and sweaters, etc. (Use common sense with this one, if you sweat a lot or did something extra strenuous, you might not want to wear the clothes a second time because of the odor they will retain.
+- Sometimes you can wear things more than once--PJ's, outer clothes like sweat shirts and sweaters, etc. Use common sense with this one, if you sweat a lot or did something extra strenuous, you might not want to wear the clothes a second time because of the odor they will retain.
 If you spill something on the clothes, then wash them right away.

 - Wash small things by hand and hang them up to dry.
 Underwear, socks, etc. can all be easily washed in a sink and hung on the shower rack to dry.
 This will save you when it comes time to wash your clothes because you will have less to wash.
 When you do these, try to do a lot at one time because you will be using laundry detergent and you will want to spread it thin.

-- If you spill something on your clothes that might stain, WASH IMMEDIATELY, don’t wait until the stain sets in or your will never be able to wear that item again.
+- If you spill something on your clothes that might stain wash immediately (if possible), don’t wait until the stain sets in or your will never be able to wear that item again.
 By using a damp paper towel or a wet cloth you can remove the worst of the stain and then wash the item when you get home.
 Even if you have to wash it by hand it is better than losing the item.
 If you can't wash it right away, try putting a little bit of laundry detergent on the stain and put it in the hamper for when you can wash.
 PS: Drying an item with a stain will usually set the stain for life.
 If you have forgotten to wash an item right away, wash it but don’t dry it in the dryer.
 Instead hang it up to dry and continue to do this until the stain is gone.

 © 2012 Cheryl Simonds